 “These Olympic races are quite complex and (have) got many different dimensions.
 But the key thing is to make your own case, develop what your story line is, and that’s what I did for London, Rio and Qatar,” he told The Korea Herald.

 And for PyeongChang the key is to herald its concept of “New Horizons,” he added.

 “I think PyeongChang ran a very good campaign in 2014, only just failed to win.
 So this time it is just a question of going the extra mile all the way to win.”

-PyeongChang, a popular winter sports resort city in Gangwon Province, is competing against Munich of Germany and the French town of Annecy for the 2018 Winter Games.
+PyeongChang, a popular winter sports resort city in Gangwon Province, is competing against Munich in Germany and the French town of Annecy for the 2018 Winter Games.